Guide

 Are there any business activities exempt from a license in Texas?

-Lots, in fact.
-You may not need a license if a) you're not selling anything subject to sales tax, b) you don’t need a professional license.
-For instance, you don’t need a license if you’re a general contractor in Texas.
-And c) your local area doesn't require a business permit for your type of business.
+Yes.
+You may not need a license if you are not selling anything subject to sales tax, you do not need a professional license, and your local area does not require a business permit for your type of business.
+For example, you may not need a state license if you are a general contractor in Texas, but always check local rules.

 Do I need a separate license if I operate my business in multiple Texas cities?